HIPAA Privacy Rules: Compliance with HIPAA Laws and Regulations

 • Entities must maintain data integrity.

 • Entities must authenticate entities with which they communicate.
-This can be achieved through password systems, two or three-way authentificaion, and similar systems.
+This can be achieved through password systems, two or three-way authentification, and similar systems.

 • Covered entities must make documentation of their HIPAA practices available to the government to determine compliance.